bluecurrent/HomeAssistantAPI/docs/source/file-overview/integration-overview.md

 ### const.py

-contains all the constants of the integration.
+Contains all the constants of the integration.
 All entities are defined here.

 ### sensor.py